Rebecca Ferguson: Beginnings

+International recognition

 In August 2012, it was announced Ferguson had been cast to play Elizabeth Woodville in the ten-part BBC historical television drama The White Queen (2013), based on Philippa Gregory's The Cousins' War novels about the women of the Wars of the Roses.
 Ferguson's performance in The White Queen was met with critical praise, and earned her a Golden Globe Award nomination for Best Actress in a Miniseries or Television Film.
+Her first Hollywood role was against Dwayne Johnson in Hercules (2014).

+Blockbuster films

-In 2015, Ferguson played Ilsa Faust, the female lead in the fifth Mission: Impossible film, Mission: Impossible – Rogue Nation, for which she received critical acclaim.
-Tom Cruise handpicked Ferguson to star opposite him in the film after watching her in The White Queen.
-She reprised her role in the sixth Mission: Impossible film, Mission: Impossible – Fallout, in 2018.
-It is Ferguson's biggest commercial success to date.
-She played the dual roles of Katya and Lauren in the Cold War espionage thriller directed by Shamim Sarif, Despite the Falling Snow (2016), opposite Sam Reid and Charles Dance.
+In 2015, Ferguson gained wider recognition for her portrayal of MI6 agent Ilsa Faust, the female lead in the fifth Mission: Impossible film, Mission: Impossible – Rogue Nation, for which she received critical acclaim.
+Tom Cruise handpicked Ferguson to star opposite him in the film after watching her in The White Queen and noticing a resemblance between Ferguson and Ingrid Bergman.
+She reprised her role in the sixth Mission: Impossible film, Mission: Impossible – Fallout, released in 2018 – her biggest commercial success, grossing over $790 million worldwide – and reprised it again in the seventh film, Mission: Impossible – Dead Reckoning Part One, in 2023.

+In 2016, she played the dual roles of Katya and Lauren in the Cold War espionage thriller directed by Shamim Sarif, Despite the Falling Snow, opposite Sam Reid and Charles Dance.
 For her performance in the film, she won the Best Actress award at the 2016 Prague Independent Film Festival.
-Later that same year, Ferguson appeared in Stephen Frears's Florence Foster Jenkins alongside Meryl Streep, and Tate Taylor's thriller book adaptation The Girl on the Train.
+Later that same year, Ferguson appeared in Stephen Frears's Florence Foster Jenkins opposite Meryl Streep and Hugh Grant, and Tate Taylor's thriller book adaptation The Girl on the Train starring Emily Blunt.
 In 2017, Ferguson played the female lead in Daniel Espinosa's sci-fi horror Life, opposite Jake Gyllenhaal and Ryan Reynolds, co-starred in Tomas Alfredson's crime thriller The Snowman, alongside Michael Fassbender and Charlotte Gainsbourg, and starred as Swedish opera singer Jenny Lind in the musical film The Greatest Showman, with Hugh Jackman and Michelle Williams.

-In 2018, during her appearance on The Graham Norton Show, Ferguson revealed that her mother had actually worked with ABBA.
-In 2019, Ferguson had several major film roles, including co-starring in Doctor Sleep, the adaptation of Stephen King's novel of the same name.
-She played Lady Jessica in Denis Villeneuve's adaptation of Dune, released in 2021.
+In 2019, Ferguson had several major film roles.
+She co-starred in Doctor Sleep, the adaptation of Stephen King's novel of the same name; played the villain Morgana in Joe Cornish's adventure film The Kid Who Would Be King; and co-starred as Riza Stavros in F. Gary Gray's science fiction comedy film Men in Black: International.
+In 2021, she co-starred in Lisa Joy's science fiction thriller Reminiscence.

+Denis Villeneuve cast her as Lady Jessica in his film adaptation of Frank Herbert's science fiction novel Dune, playing the role in both Dune (2021) and Dune: Part Two (2024).

+In 2023, Ferguson starred in and executive produced the Apple TV+ science fiction series Silo.